seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 **Use of HKWirelessHD API to stream audio to Omni Speakers**

-To send audio stream to destination devices, an App in Android device should use HKWirelessHD API.
+To send an audio stream to destination devices, an App on an Android device should use HKWirelessHD API.
 HKWirelessHD SDK provides the library of the APIs for arm32/64bit architecture.
-The version is must  above Android 4.1(API 16) or later.
+The version requires Android 4.1(API 16) or later.

 **Communication channels between source and destinations**

-As shown in the figure above, there are two kind of communications between source device and (multiple) destination devices.
+As shown in the figure above, there are two kind of communications between the source device and (multiple) destination devices.

 - Channel for audio streaming (one way communication from a source to multiple destinations) This channel is used for transmitting audio data to destination speakers

 - Channel for control commands and device status (bidirectional communication) This channel is used to send command from source to destinations to control the device, like volume, etc.
 	A destination device can also send command to the source device in some cases.
-For example, a speaker which is not belonging to the current playback session can send a command to the source to add itself to the current playback session and play audio on it.
+For example, a speaker which does not belong to the current playback session can send a command to the source to add itself to the current playback session and play audio on it.
 	User can add Omni 10 or Omni 20 speaker to the on-going playback session by long-pressing the Home button on the control panel.
 Please refer to Omni 10 or 20 User's manual for more information.
 	This channel is also used to send device information and status data of destination speakers to the source device.
 	Device information includes the speaker name, the group name, IP address and port number, firmware version, etc.
-	Device status information includes the status about the device availability and change of its attributes, whether or not it is playing music, the Wi-Fi signal strength, volume change, etc.
+	Device status information includes the status about device availability and change of its attributes, whether or not it is playing music, the Wi-Fi signal strength, volume change, etc.

 **Asynchronous Communication**

-The communication between the source device and the destination speakers are done in asynchronous way.
-Asynchronous behavior is expected because all the commands and status updates are executed in a way like RPC (Remote Procedure Call) or something similar.
+The communication between the source device and the destination speakers is done in an asynchronous way.
+Asynchronous behavior is expected because all the commands and status updates are executed in like RPC (Remote Procedure Call) or something similar.
 Even more, audio streaming always involves some amount of buffering of audio data, so, the timing gap between the source and the destinations can be larger.

 Below are some examples of asynchronous communications.